-'He had still one other, a beloved son.
-Finally he sent him to them, saying, 'They will respect my son.'
+'The owner of the vineyard still had one other, a beloved son.
+Finally he sent him to them, saying, 'Surely they will respect my son.'
 But those tenants said to one another, 'This is the heir; come, let us kill him, and the inheritance will be ours.'
 So they seized him, killed him, and threw him out of the vineyard'(Mark 12:6-8).

-God sent Jesus to 'give his life', in the sense of making every moment a love-offering of himself to others.
-Jesus gave himself to the leper, and to the paralysed man; he gave himself to the sinners and prostitutes and outsiders; he gave himself to carrying out the mission of love given him by God.
-This self-giving brought him up against the resistance of those who refused to listen.
+God sent his Son to 'give his life', in the sense of making every moment a love-offering of himself to others.
+Jesus gave himself to the leper, and to the paralysed man; he gave himself to the sinners and prostitutes and outsiders; he gave himself to carrying out the mission of love given him by the Father.
+This self-giving brought him up against the resistance of those who refused to listen (3:6).
 When, sinfully and resisting the Holy Spirit, they tracked him down to effect their evil purpose, what was he to do?

 His mission looked like a failure.
 The religious authorities were not listening.
 There was division even among his chosen disciples, who did not appear to be strong enough to carry on without him.
 Death must have seemed to Jesus to make no sense.
-He needed more time to do what he knew God wanted him to do.
+He needed more time to do what he knew his Father wanted him to do.
 There had to be another way.

 As sometimes happens to us, the sinful decisions of other people left him no room to manoeuvre.
-Heroically, he determined to continue carrying out God's will.
+Heroically, he determined to continue carrying out his Father's will.

 He determined to continue giving his life.
 He determined to continue to preach the good news of God's saving love, knowing that the religious authorities did not want the truth to be spoken.
 He determined to remain prayerful and forgiving and patient, and to continue to take the side of the poor who were crying to God for help.

-When it is said that his death redeemed us, we mean, rather, that it was the way he died (see Mark 15:39).
+When it is said that his death redeemed us, we mean, rather, that it was how Jesus died (see Mark 15:39).
 His death was brought about by others.

-The way he died, however, was determined by Jesus himself, and his manner of dying - in prayer, and faith and love, in forgiveness and compassion - gave the final demonstration of the extent of his love (John 15:13).
+How Jesus died, however, was determined by Jesus himself, and his manner of dying - in prayer, and faith and love and forgiveness and compassion - gave the final demonstration of the extent of his love (John 15:13).

 It was this love-giving, this self-giving, this life-giving that God willed.
-Thanks to Jesus' fidelity to God's will, not even the injustice and disobedience of those who crucified Jesus could thwart God's eternal design.
+Thanks to Jesus' fidelity to his Father's will, not even the injustice and disobedience of those who crucified Jesus could thwart God's eternal design.

 John sees Jesus' dying as his hour of glory.
-It is especially there that the Beloved Disciple could say: 'We saw his glory, the glory that is his as the only Son of the Father, full of the gift of truth'(John 1:14).
+It is especially there that the Beloved Disciple could say: 'We saw his glory, the glory that is his as the only Son of the Father, full of the gift of truth' (John 1:14).
 Truth [Greek: aletheia] is revealed when what is real is not forgotten [Greek: lethe], not hidden.
 Glory is a manifestation of truth that is so radiant and so beautiful that it arouses wonder and praise.
-This is Jesus' 'hour of glory', for in his dying he revealed God as forgiving, self-giving, love.
+This is Jesus' 'hour of glory', for in his dying he revealed God as forgiving, selfgiving, love.
 Here we see 'the glory of God on the face of Jesus'(2Corinthians 4:6).